mhannum72/mylunch/README.md

 todo
 ====

+* Next step: header.
+Methodology: look at the headers of other pages.
+Write down exactly what you want the menu options to be.
+Then start coding (probably this will be header.js).
+You'll have to make the header completely separate from the rest.

 * Work on the page header and footer .. this is a 'do-once, apply everywhere' sort of deal: it will probably look the same on all of my pages (at first, anyway).